Tjeannot/test/Questions.md

 Requirements:

--   python \>= 3.7
+-   python &gt;= 3.7

--   pandas \>= 1.2.4
+-   pandas &gt;= 1.2.4

 **Question 1**

-*The aim of question 1 is to check if all "Safety Line data scientist daily tasks" are mastered, from processing raw data to model building.*
+*The aim of question 1 is to check if all “Safety Line data scientist daily tasks” are mastered, from processing raw data to model building.*

 Simulated flight signals representing fuel flow (in pound per second), altitude (in feet), wind (in knots) and speed (in km/h) are stored in